Overview ⏱ Wayback Asset Profile Playbook

 Commercial Extremes

-TriggerCommercials COT Index > 85% (historically short — remember COT Index is inverted on commodities).
+TriggerCommercials COT Index > 85% — a record short / heavy hedging (COT Index is inverted on commodities).

 Indices